- What We Do

-- More than 3.8 million people were provided with improved access to drinking water supply and more than 1.9 million with improved access to sanitation facilities in FY 2011.
+- More than 2.7 million people were provided with improved access to drinking water supply and nearly 900,000 with improved access to sanitation facilities in FY 2012.

 - Since 2005, USAID has partnered with The Coca-Cola Company to address community water needs in 24 developing countries around the world.
 In Senegal, this partnership focuses on improving water and sanitation infrastructure and services while also implementing hygiene education programs and promoting local governance of water and sanitation.